|

 Countries have pledged to keep temperature rises from going beyond 2C, as a threshold beyond which the worst impacts of climate change are expected.

 Meat consumption per person is already above healthy levels worldwide and set to increase by 76% by 2050, the report said.
 People in developed countries eat double what is considered healthy, and people in developing countries are eating more as incomes increase.
 Report author Laura Wellesley said: "Reducing meat consumption is a real win-win for health and the climate.
+As governments look for strategies to close the Paris emissions gap quickly and cheaply, dietary change should be high on the list."

 The report said governments were ignoring the opportunity to cut emissions from meat in the face of fears that interfering with lifestyle choices will provoke a public backlash.
 But research for the study suggests that once people are aware of the climate and health impacts of eating too much meat, though it may not influence their personal choices very much, they are more accepting of the need for government action – even unpopular interventions such as putting up prices.